Designing Runs in the Family: Young Jupiter Interior Designer Carves Her Path

 For 26-year-old Alexis Cox, interior design wasn't just a career choice – it was practically her destiny.

-Cox has made her imprint on northern Palm Beach County and beyond with LexInterior and is one of a group of young professional women in the interior design industry who have banded together to give each other support and advice.
+Alexis has made her imprint on northern Palm Beach County and beyond with LexInterior and is one of a group of young professional women in the interior design industry who have banded together to give each other support and advice.

-“I would say clean lines.
+When discussing style and home design for the Jupiter area, she offered up, “I would say clean lines.
 Take away the clutter, but still have accessories and still be able to tell a story throughout your house,” she said.

 Her expertise shines through.
 Ask her about how wallpaper has made a comeback, and soon thoughts of redecorating one’s living room come on strong.

 “I would say most of the wallpaper I do is either a grass cloth, textured, not a linen, but like a weave that a lot of coastal clients like to use here,” she said.
-“I would say another one is anything with some sort of pattern.
+“Another one is anything with some sort of pattern.
 So that would be in replacement of art."

-Even as a child, Cox showed early signs of her future profession.
+Even as a child, Alexis showed early signs of her future profession.
 "There are even pictures of me with my mom and me having color palettes out with her clients as a 3-year-old,” she said.

 Her unique childhood fascination extended beyond color swatches.
 When she visited other homes, "I had to go to their bathroom because I wanted to see what their bathroom looked like," she recalled.

-Cox graduated from the University of Tennessee during the peak of COVID-19, a challenging time for emerging designers.
+Alexis graduated from the University of Tennessee during the peak of COVID-19, a challenging time for emerging designers.
 "Right after that, I didn't get any design job.
 Nobody was hiring,” she said.

 This family support became the foundation of LexInterior, her design business.
 "She passed on the clients to me.
 And then from that, I just got referral after referral from those clients,” she said.